fsworld009/blog/source/_posts/webpack.md

 date: 2016-03-27 14:50:37
 tags: [javascript, Front-End, webpack, npm]
 ---
+##Note: after some weeks of using webpack I found this article has many mistakes, I'll rewrite the post when I have time.

 [webpack](https://webpack.github.io/) is a module bundler for Froned-end web development.
 It aims to provide a way to automate resources including, minifying, and uglifying so that you don't need to manually insert them in your HTML.